JoshJansenVanVuren/apache-spark-guide/README.md

 # Apache Spark Guide

-This document outlines the required packages to run the relevant files.
+This document outlines the required packages and steps to run the relevant examples.
 The objective of this task is to outline and familiarize the user with the Apache Spark Model.

 ## Software and Version Information